tombensve/About/README.md

 Alzheimers is my final destination!

 That said, I will continue working on my open source projects at GitHub for as long as I'm capable of doing so.
 It helps stimulate my brain which is a good thing.
+I need to do this.

 ----